QCaudron/fieldday/_sources/detail/in_detail.md

-# Field Day in Detail
+# Our Field Day in Detail

 The largest amateur radio event in the US, Field Day is projected to involve over 35,000 people this year.
 It's a casual, fun event of learning, socializing, and radio.
 Everyone is welcome and encouraged to get on the air, including those without an amateur radio license.